Are Mechanics at Risk from Asbestos Exposure?

-Asbestos is a naturally occurring mineral with natural qualities that have made it popular in many industries through the years.
+Asbestos is a naturally occurring mineral with natural qualities that have made it popular in many industries throughout the years.
 Asbestos fibers are both strong and heat resistant, so the material is effective at absorbing and dissipating heat.
 Therefore, the mineral was often used in both automobile brakes and clutches (as well as a number of other automobile parts).
-It made sense, at least before the dangers of asbestos were understood, because those automobile components can both produce a lot of heat.
+It made sense, at least before the dangers of asbestos were understood because those automobile components can both produce a lot of heat.

 By the 1990s, due to health concerns surrounding exposure to asbestos, American automobile manufacturers reduced or abandoned their use of parts containing the mineral.
 Unfortunately, things have been slower to change in the aftermarket industry.
 The Baltimore Sun reported that even after abandonment by U.S. manufacturers, in the decade through 2006, there was an 83 percent increase in the importation from other countries of brakes containing asbestos.

 Such brakes could be purchased by anyone from the corner mechanic to the backyard DIY person.
 A 2017 Freedonia Group article noted at that time that cheap brake pads from China and India were still more likely to contain asbestos.
-Since that time, some states, as well as industry trade groups, have taken steps to adopt standards better limiting exposure to asbestos.
+Since that time, some states, as well as industry trade groups, have taken steps to adopt standards better, limiting exposure to asbestos.

 The problem is that many parts containing asbestos still exist for sale and are in many cars on the road.
 Mechanics who work on these parts can be exposed to asbestos.